Shawaty/Shawaty/README.md

 # Hi there!
-My name is Dylan Nashawaty 💫
+My name is Dylan Nashawaty

 Hello!
-My name is Dylan Nashawaty and I am a senior college student studying at the **Univeristy of North Carolina at Charlotte**, working to wrap up my final semester.
+My name is Dylan Nashawaty and I am a **University of North Carolina at Charlotte** alumni, working to find a full-time job.
 I am an aspiring computer scientist who is passionate about general software development, computer architecture, network architecture, and more.

 ## 👋 About Me
 - Employment History:
   - IT Intern with ACO Medical Supply (Present)
   - Marketing & Content Lead with ACO Medical Supply (Present)
+  - Business Development Specialist with Omni Medical Supply (Present)
+  - Technological Marketing Specialist with Efficiently Connected (Present)
   - Multimedia Designer for Efficiently Connected (2018, Contract)
 - Academic Focus:
-  - Majoring in Computer Science with a concentration in Information Technology
+  - Majored in Computer Science with a concentration in Information Technology
-  - Working towards a minor in Statistics
+  - Minored in Statistics
 - Interests
   - Computer Architecture
   - FOSS
-  - AI Models
+  - AI Models & Development
   - Network Structuring
   - Multi-Server Hosting
 - Programming Languages (ordered by proficiency)
   - C, C#, C++
+  - React.js
+  - HTML, CSS, JavaScript
   - Java
   - Python
   - SQL
   - SAS
   - Starlark
-  - HTML, CSS, JavaScript

-I like to consider myself to be an inspired individual, who is energetic about new and developing technologies that will make a greater impact on the world.
+I'm an inspired individual, who is energetic about new and developing technologies that will make a greater impact on the world.
 I prioritize a focused learning apprach to these topics, and as a maturing information technologist, my goal is to grasp and understand the newest advancements in computer hardware, architecture, software, multimedia, entertainment, and more.

 ## 🎖️ Featured Projects

+## Project Title: SymNote 📝
+#### Description:
+In this capstone project, I worked with a team of students, all in our final semester of college, to develop a mathematical note taking application focused on providing an intuitive user experience.
+The app is aimed at simplifying the writing and insertion of complex symbols into an easy-to-read documented format.
+While the app left much room for improvement after the semester ended, it still represents a significant leap in my understanding of web apps, project deployment, and the utilization of hosting tools like Vercel.

+#### Study of:
+React.js, Tailwind.css, Next.js, LaTeX, MongoDB, Vercel, JavaScript, CSS, and HTML

 ## Project Title: Multimedia Server Hosting 📽️
 #### Description: